Back Story: Leak Tips Off Improper Install

 “I got to the call and started my usual diagnostic routine, but when I put my hand on the machine by the compressor it was smoking hot,” says Garret Warren, service technician, Joe Warren & Sons, Norwood, Mass.
 “I knew immediately there was something wrong, so I began to investigate further.”

 This particular ice machine ran off a remote condenser, but had its own compressor.
-While out for this service call, Garrett figured out that the person who had installed the ice machine had tied it into a parallel rack system that had its own compressor.
-“The machine was using the remote condenser on the rack, but it also was getting fed from the compressor on the rack, which was pushing in too much pressure and caused the suction valve to blow on the internal hermetic compressor,” Garrett says.
+While out for this service call, Warren figured out that the person who had installed the ice machine had tied it into a parallel rack system that had its own compressor.
+“The machine was using the remote condenser on the rack, but it also was getting fed from the compressor on the rack, which was pushing in too much pressure and caused the suction valve to blow on the internal hermetic compressor,” Warren says.
 “You never want two compressors running at the same time on the same circuit because they compete with each other.”

 It turns out the water on the floor was just some condensation, but it was thanks to that water that the technician was called out to service the machine.
-Good investigative work on Garrett’s part enabled him to trace the blown suction valve back to an installation error.
-“We installed the correct head, and then sealed off the valves to the rack system,” Garrett says.
+Good investigative work on Warren’s part enabled him to trace the blown suction valve back to an installation error.
+“We installed the correct head, and then sealed off the valves to the rack system,” Warren says.
 “They had isolation valves, so we closed those, pinched the copper lines and put them back up in the rack.”

 Making sure an ice machine is installed properly plays a key role in efficient ice production and longevity of the equipment.
-“It’s always a good idea to have a trained professional come do the initial installation,” Garrett says.
+“It’s always a good idea to have a trained professional come do the initial installation,” Warren says.
 “Someone who is familiar with the equipment will understand the proper power and water hookup needs and do what it takes to help you get the most out of your equipment purchase.”